The-Software-Guild/mthree-c136-0821-lectures/lectures/react/day0/react-lecture0.md

     A constructor can use the super keyword to call the constructor of the super class.

+#### **Static Methods & Properties**

+The static keyword defines a static method or property for a class.
+Static members (properties and methods) are called without instantiating their class and cannot be called through a class instance.
+Static methods are often used to create utility functions for an application, whereas static properties are useful for caches, fixed-configuration, or any other data you don't need to be replicated across instances.

 ### 5. Introduction to React.js